 The Bill & Melinda Gates Foundation has a permanent seat on the GAVI Alliance Board

-The Bill & Melinda Gates Foundation, which has a permanent seat on the GAVI Board, is also represented in the Programme & Policy Committee and other bodies guiding the activities of the Alliance.
+The Bill & Melinda Gates Foundation, which has a permanent seat on the GAVI Board, is also represented in the Executive Committee, in the Governance Committee and in the Programme & Policy Committee, guiding the activities of the Alliance.

 The Bill & Melinda Gates Foundation is represented on the GAVI Alliance Board by: